Unique Gifts for Your Dying Loved One to Bring Comfort and Make Their Last Days Truly Special

 2. COZY BLANKETS

-Many people in hospice care spend much of their time resting and conserving their energy.
+Many people that are dying spend much of their time resting and conserving their energy.
 Many people with serious illnesses may also be cold frequently or experience chills.

 They might appreciate a giant fuzzy blanket to keep them warm and comfortable when they need a little extra comfort.
 Something colorful, decorative, and warm is perfect for the task.